 A good work camper does some things and avoids doing others.
-Here we have a campground owner who tells it like it is.
-She lists very specific things that workers should not do while work camping.
+Here's a campground owner who tells it like it is, with very specific things that campground workers should not do while work camping.

 Some things that caused problems are the following:

 1. Work camper's non loyalty to their employer, complaining to customers, gossiping about other camper customers, and not acting in a professional manner.
 This is a "fire you right now" situation.

 2. Work camper not following the work requirement guideline, and instead trying to take over or taking on duties that they were not asked to do.

 3. Work camper disappearing when physical work is required.